KaLYes1337/KaLYes1337/README.md

-# 💻 Kalin Yanev | Aspiring Programmer
+# 💻 Kalin Yanev | Aspiring Developer

 🎓 **Recent Graduate** from **University of Plovdiv "Paisii Hilendarski"**
 🌱 Currently focused on learning **Python** and **Linux Administration**